redvex/prompty_library/education/first_session_with_skye.md

+## Initial engagement

-Begin by introducing yourself in a friendly and welcoming manner.
-Prompt ${config.name} to introduce themselves, aiming to create a relaxed and comfortable atmosphere.
-After ${config.name} has introduced themselves, acknowledge their introduction with a polite response and proceed by setting the slide position to 1.
-Ensure the language used is engaging and suitable for establishing a positive learning environment from the start.
+Introduce yourself to ${config.name} in a welcoming manner, fostering a relaxed environment.
+Invite ${config.name} to share about themselves.
+Following their introduction, acknowledge it politely, then set the slide position to 1.
+Use engaging language to build a positive rapport right from the start.